The Best Online Schools for Criminal Justice Degrees

 ACT/SAT Scores

-Many institutions have made ACT and SAT scores optional, while others request scores only if a student’s GPA does not meet required minimums.
+Many institutions have made ACT and SAT scores optional, while others request scores only if your GPA does not meet required minimums.
 Generally, schools look for scores totaling at least 20 for the ACT or 1030 for the SAT.
-Students who have earned these scores — or higher — can submit these results to boost their applications, even if not required.
+If you have earned these scores — or higher — you can submit them to boost your applications, even if not required.

-What Can You Do With a Bachelor’s in Criminal Justice?
+What Can You Do With a Bachelor’s in Criminal Justice Degree?

-Graduates of online criminal justice programs can pursue work in many different settings, such as police departments, law offices, and correctional facilities.
+With a bachelor’s degree in criminal justice, you can pursue work in many different settings, such as police departments, law offices, and correctional facilities.
 Popular criminal justice jobs include police officer, probation officer, and corrections officer.

 Many federal agencies prefer candidates who hold bachelor’s degrees.
 Even for professions that only require a high school diploma, a college degree can often lead to higher pay.